Our OxyContin Addiction Treatment Center Has Answers

 If you or your loved one is struggling with addiction to OxyContin, Reflections Recovery Center can help.
 The first step lies in acknowledging the problem.

 Research has shown that someone trying to overcome substance abuse will achieve success more aptly when he has a support system.
-Offering a support system and a faculty of trained professionals at Reflections Recovery Center in Prescott, Arizona provides an invaluable advantage in rehabilitation.
+Reflections Recovery Center in Prescott, Arizona provides an invaluable advantage in rehabilitation by offering a support system as well as a faculty of trained professionals.

-A unique benefit here at Reflections Recovery Center, we offer an additional layer of support in fostering peer relationships.
+Among the many unique benefits here at Reflections Recovery Center, we offer an additional layer of support in fostering peer relationships.
 In building camaraderie among our tightly knit group of male clients, men gain the friendship and support needed at a difficult time in their lives.
 We realize someone going through the same struggle can relate with firsthand understanding.
 Additionally, we understand that addiction support groups are a key part of the rehab process.

 Our staff cares deeply for each client and his path to wholeness and well-being.
 We’re proud of our innovative primary program, which uniquely offers separate facilities for both residential housing and outpatient treatment.